vtex-apps/checkout-cartman/docs/README.md

 Another reason is that you are accessing the Cart page from a external domain (read: the store public domain), and not from [https://account-name.myvtex.com/](https://account-name.myvtex.com/), which is intended!
-Cartman is setup to only appear if the user is accessing from an internal domain, so it won't show to the users of the store.
+Cartman is setup to only appear if the user is accessing from an internal domain, so it won't show to the store customers.

 If you have an issue with Cartman not appearing in any other condition not mentioned here, please open an issue of contact us in the #shopping-xp Slack channel.